 Transportation Climate Action Strategy

-The Transportation Sector Climate Action Strategy identifies key actions in two program areas (Climate Mitigation and Climate Adaptation) to be implemented over the next two years.
+The Transportation Sector Climate Action Strategy contains near term and long term strategies in two program areas (Climate Mitigation and Climate Adaptation) to be implemented in the years ahead.
+The 2020 Climate Action Strategy, which is being developed, will contain updated strategies to reduce emissions in the coming years.
 These actions are not only critical to climate action but can also help to build a healthy, resilient and equitable city by:

 - Improving public health through the reduction of harmful air pollutants by prioritizing transit and active transportation modes;